IBMStreams/streamsx.documentation/docs/spl/quick-start/qs-1a.markdown

 In the **Edit Configuration** dialog, click **Launch**.

+Streams Studio will locate the SAB file and launch it for you.

-The application should start running and the Console should show its output.
+The application should start running and the Console view will show its output.
 You should see this:

 ```
 Average asking price for NNN  is 20.8